 Should leaders be active on social media?
 And if so, how can they go about being engaged and social on digital platforms?
 We spoke to Charlene Li, founder of Altimeter Group, and author of “The Engaged Leader” to hear what she has to say.

 You can listen to the podcast interview on iTunes, Soundcloud or keep reading for a summary of our chat.
 Questions by me, answers by Charlene.
-The remarkable content research I mention in the beginning is available here.

 About Altimeter Group and Charlene’s Role:

 Altimeter Group is an analyst list firm that I started back in 2008 after being at Forrester for many years, almost a decade.
 And we conduct research on the biggest disruptive trends that are hitting organisations.
 So everything from social, to digital, to Internet of Things, content, analytics, big data, big hairy problems that require holistic ways to think about them because these types of disruptions aren’t limited to a single industry or even a function inside an organisation.

 And recently we were acquired by a company called Prophet, a brand strategy and consulting firm that’s based in San Francisco, but with offices all around the world.
 So now, we have the capabilities of being able to put our research into practice which is a fantastic way, again, to feed our research too.

 Why leaders need to master a new way of developing relationships:

 Networking has gone digital: Well, I think business has changed in a way, in particular, the ways we form relationships have changed.
 And the fact that business is global, you have larger organisations working remotely oftentimes.
 Being a leader is no longer about walking around, looking people in eye, shaking their hands and saying, “Are we good?” in a face-to-face way.
 So leadership has had to evolve in ways that are in keeping with this digital era.